About Forest Immersions

 Why Do I Need a Guide?

 Having a guide allows one to fully relax and settle into the practice.
 Being guided on a Forest Immersion supports not having to think about timing or choosing what to do next.
 Staying focused on the practice is sometimes much easier with a guide, similar to having a teacher for a yoga class.
-We are all capable of practicing Forest Immersion or yoga on our own, and that is highly encouraged, and there are many benefits to being in a group setting and sharing the practice with others.
+We are all capable of practicing Forest Therapy or yoga on our own, and that is highly encouraged, and there are many benefits to being in a group setting and sharing the practice with others.